The West Coast

 Sian Kong San Temple, Bukit Bakri - A beautiful and tranquil Buddhist temple located on top of a hill at Bukit Bakri with magnificent scenery.

-Sri Muthu Mariamman Temple.
-Located at 29 Jalan Mohammadiah,, celebrated around October end yearly with the procession of the Amman Chariot.
+Sri Muthu Mariamman Temple Located at 29 Jalan Mohammadiah.
+Around October end yearly they celebrate the procession of the Amman Chariot.

 Nagamalai Koil Alaiyam Temple, Bukit Pasir - Snake Hill temple, Bukit Pasir, Muar.
 Local folks call it Hindu snake temple.
 This temple, located in the Sime Darby Palm Oil Plantation in Bukit Pasir is said to be a very auspicious temple among Hindus in Malaysia and Singapore.
 There are small shrines on the forested hill with cobra and Hindu God statues.
 According to The Star, Nagamalai Alaiyam is the third most important hill temple in Malaysia after Batu Caves in Kuala Lumpur and Thannimalai temple in Penang.